Ratio-consistent estimation for long range dependent Toeplitz covariance with application to matrix data whitening

-Then $\xb_i$ has an elliptical distribution, and the data matrix $\Xb$ represents a set of i.i.d samples of elliptical random vectors with Toeplitz scatter matrix $\Rb_M$.
-Because $\Cb_N$ is independent of $\Zb$ and by standard conditioning arguments, we can treat $\Cb_N$ as deterministic below without loss of generality of our results.
+Then $\xb_i^\tran$ has an elliptical distribution, and the data matrix $\Xb$ represents a set of i.i.d samples of elliptical random vectors with Toeplitz scatter matrix $\Rb_M$.
+Because $\Cb_N$ is independent of $\Zb$, we can treat $\Cb_N$ as deterministic by standard conditioning arguments, and our results are still applicable.

 Recall that the spectral density of a sequence of Toeplitz matrices $\Rb_M=(r_{i-j})$ is a function $f\in L^1(-\pi,\pi)$ whose Fourier coefficients are $r_k$: